-- 1. Interim reports will be completed for students who are at risk for failing, and are receiving a grade of a low C - (below 77) in grades 1-5.
-The interim is now on Genesis and will be completed for any area(s) in need. - 2.
-Sub skills are to only receive a "-"if an "N" is given in the major subject.

-3. Teachers of Instrumental Music, PPEG, Academic Mastery, and Reading Specialists will not complete interim reports.
+- 1. Interim reports will be completed for all students in grades 1-5.
+In Kindergarten, interims will be completed in marking periods 2-4 for those who are experiencing academic or behavioral challenges.
+The interim is on Genesis. - 2.
+Sub skills are to only receive a "-"if an "N" is given in the major subject. - 3.
+Teachers of Instrumental Music, GATE, Academic Mastery, ESL, and Reading Specialists will not complete interim reports.
 They will complete progress reports in accordance with report card time frames.